skip to Main Content

 Along with the swatches circulating, people started selling Baker-Miller Pink making kits.
 The desire to utilise the purported powers of the colour were reaching far and wide.
 “Attorneys started thinking ‘When we’re in settlement agreements in our law office, if we paint the opposing side of the walls Baker-Miller Pink, it might reduce the opposing sides’ resistance’,” says Schauss.

-This was the breaking point for Schauss, as the commercial and perhaps unethical uses of the colour started growing.
 “It just got totally out of control and I said enough’s enough.
 This was not why we did the research, so I decided to walk away from it.”

 But not before he conducted a follow-up experiment on the colour, only to find that the new findings showed little or no changes in violent behaviour.
 The follow-up paper, ‘A Test of the Tranquilizing Pink Hypothesis’, deduces that it could have been the novelty of a fresh coat of paint (of any colour) that reduced instances of violence, instead of it being the effects of Baker-Miller Pink.